Shooting victim, 7, dies from injuries; family seeks justice - NewsBreak

 We spoke with family members of the victim who are still in shock, and say they need answers.

-The family is mourning the loss of seven-year-old Antonio Yarger who was shot in the head Thursday in the 2100 block of Downing Avenue.
+The family is mourning the loss of seven-year-old Antonio Yarger who was shot in the head Thursday in the 2100 block of Downing Avenue in Erie, Pennsylvania.

 Yarger’s aunt said she is heartbroken and explained that she witnessed a group of children on the sidewalk and was shocked to see what happened next.